raspberrypilearning/push-button-stop-motion/en/step_1.md

 - How to use the Python picamera library to capture photographs
 - How to connect a button to the GPIO pins on a Raspberry Pi
 - How to control the camera with a button using GPIO Zero
-- How to generate a video from the command line using `avconv`
+- How to generate a video from the command line using `ffmpeg`

 This resource covers elements from the following strands of the [Raspberry Pi Digital Making Curriculum](https://www.raspberrypi.org/curriculum/):